 Too much of the time, underwear is an overlooked part of the wardrobe.
-Relegated to the backs of dark dresser drawers and thoughtlessly shuffled on every morning, it suffers from neglect: maybe you’re stuck in a rut, busy with life or spending money elsewhere.
+Relegated to the backs of dark dresser drawers and thoughtlessly shuffled on every morning, it suffers from neglect: Maybe you’re stuck in a rut, busy with life or spending money elsewhere.
 It happens.
-But, refreshing your underwear is as important as buying a new toothbrush.
-What’s more, the new set provides comfortability and looks quite good (especially compared to those you've owned for the better part of a decade).
+But refreshing your underwear is as important as buying a new electric toothbrush.
+What’s more, the new set provides comfort and looks quite good (especially compared to those you've owned for the better part of a decade).
 Switching them out will make you feel better, too.
 I promise.

-Here's an important tip, by the way.
-Just because you're swapping out old pairs doesn't mean you need to replace them with the same style from the same brand.
-There are numerous styles and countless options available in fabrics like cotton, merino wool and high-performance synthetics out there, from brands both new and old.
-But, before you begin comparing things like stretchiness, softness, and shape, learn the basic styles first, because it's easy to call one pair one thing when it's really something else: aka when you broadly call a style boxers when they're actually boxer briefs.
+Ready for that refresh?
+Here's an important tip: Just because you're swapping out old pairs doesn't mean you need to replace them with the same style from the same brand.
+There are numerous styles and countless options available in fabrics like cotton, merino wool and high-performance synthetics out there from brands both new and old.
+But, before you begin comparing things like stretchiness, softness, and shape, learn the basic styles first because it's easy to call one pair one thing when it's really something else: aka when you broadly call a style boxers when they're actually boxer briefs.

 Briefs might be considered the most practical underwear due to their supportive fit, non-creeping tendencies, breathable cotton fabric and no-nonsense waistband.
 And there’s nothing inherently wrong with white cotton, but there’s a range of colors and patterns available depending on your taste.
 Other options are made with odor-fighting merino wool, cooling bamboo fibers and breathable synthetics — all worth a look.